tomnguyentran/chargeback/README.md

 - **Executive KPI Assessment:** An evaluation of the overall company's overall health, comparing total sales ($65M) against total fraud loss ($2.9M) to determine the chargeback ratio (0.79%).

-- **Category 2:**
+- **High Risk Merchant Identification:**
 - **Category 3:**
 - **Category 4:**

-The Python code used to ...
+The Python code used to simulate chargeback scenarios and assign Visa reason codes (10.4 and 13.1) can be found here [link].

-The SQL queries used to gather the data for the dashboard can be found here [link].
+The SQL queries used to aggregate transaction metrics for the dashboard can be found here [link].

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+An interactive Tableau dashboard used to report and explore fraud trends can be found here [link].